PlatONnetwork/docs/docs/PlatON内置合约.md

 - Slashing nodes that can't produce blocks

   According to system rules, each consensus round will have a batch of nodes responsible for producing the blocks of that round, the number of blocks to be produced is fixed for each consensus round, each node is assigned a time window and the number of blocks that need to be produced, generate blocks in turn to complete the block production of the entire consensus round.
 When a node does not produce a block within the specified time window, will switch to the next node to continue producing blocks, this cycle continues until the number of blocks required to complete the consensus round.
 The entire consensus round is completed and a new batch of nodes starts the next consensus round.

   If a node has not produced a block in the entire consensus round, then the zero block behavior of the node will be recorded.
 The Punish conditions are: start recording when the node generates zero blocks for the first time, count the production of blocks in each consensus round in the next period of time, if during this period the node participates in the consensus round again and produces a block, then the previous zero block records will be cleared and exempted from penalties, otherwise, the node will be punished when the statistical time is up, Impose a fine (amount of fine = current block reward*n) and state lock (automatically unlock after a period of lock and return to the normal state.
-During the lock period, the node cannot perform any actions, including modifying information, revoking staking, participating in block production, and accepting delegation).
+During the lock-up period, the node has no rewards and cannot perform any actions, including modifying information, revoking staking, participating in block production, and accepting delegation).

 - Slashing double-production or double-signed nodes